punkave/nansen/README.md

     name: 'MovesConnector',
     verbose: true,           // Log the requests for each item
     debug: true,             // Log the request responses and other extra info
-    parallel: true,          // Execute all items in parallel
+    parallel: 3,             // Process 3 items in parallel

     // 1.
 Setup request configuration